hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/submission.md

 ```

 !!! type note ""
-    The remaining information provided in this section applies only to users with enhanced privileges on the _empi_ partition.
+    The remaining information provided in this section applies only to users with enhanced privileges on the `empi` partition.

-Users with enhanced privileges have an additional account for the _empi_ partition.
-This additional account is set as their default account, which means they don't have to specify an account when submitting to the _empi_ partition (--partition=_empi_), but must specify their "group account" (--account=<group>) for submitting to any other partition (e.g _all_).
+Users with enhanced privileges have an additional account for the `empi` partition.
+This additional account is set as their default account, which means they don't have to specify an account when submitting to the `empi` partition (`--partition=empi`), but must specify their "group account" (`--account=<group>`) for submitting to any other partition (e.g `all`).
 If a wrong account/partition combination is requested, you will experience the following error message:

 ```Bash
 sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified